Refresh

 DOUBLE TAXATION RELIEF

-Malta residents are afforded protection by double taxation agreements, which ensure that tax is never paid twice on the same income in different countries.
-Malta has an extensive network of double taxation treaties and where there is no double taxation treaty, other forms of relief from double taxation available under domestic law, ensure that double taxation is eliminated.
+Malta residents are protected by double taxation agreements, which ensure that tax is not paid twice on the same income in different countries.
+Malta has an extensive network of double taxation treaties, and where no treaty exists, other forms of relief under domestic law are available to eliminate double taxation.

 ×